Chevrolet Silverado Buyer’s Guide

 Before you head to the dealer and start haggling, here are a few things to bear in mind.

-- Best time to buy: The best time to buy a Silverado is after a new model reaches dealers.
-This is when buyers favoring the latest model will see less value in older models and the dealers will be most likely to negotiate.
-Find out how to negotiate car prices here.
+• Best time to buy: The best time to buy a Silverado is after a new model reaches dealers.
+This is when buyers favoring the latest model will see less value in older models, and the dealers will be most likely to negotiate.

 Drive Confidently With Endurance Breakdown Protection

-Each and every Endurance warranty protection plan comes with 24/7 roadside assistance, substitute transportation, and trip interruption costs.
-All the benefits are accepted by any certified mechanic, putting you in control of who carries out work for your vehicle.
+Each Endurance warranty protection plan comes with 24/7 roadside assistance, substitute transportation (aka rental car coverage), and trip interruption costs.
+Any certified mechanic can accept all the benefits, putting you in control of who works on your vehicle.

-In addition to these great benefits, you’ll get one year’s free Endurance Elite membership, providing additional everyday driving benefits.
-Get started today by requesting a free, no-obligation quote below.
-For more information and resources, go to our Learning Center.
+In addition, you’ll get one year of Endurance Elite Benefits, providing additional tire coverage, key fob replacement, and more.
+A small activation fee applies.
+Get started today by requesting a free, no-obligation quote.
+For more information and resources, go to our Learning Center blog.

 More like this